 A bug-out bag isn't just for secret agents anymore.

-We Are The Mighty’s resident operator is Chase Millsap, who served in three combat tours as a Marine Infantry Officer in Iraq and as a Green Beret leading counter-terrorism missions in Asia.
+We Are The Mighty's resident operator, Chase Millsap, served three combat tours as a Marine Infantry Officer in Iraq and as a Green Beret leading counter-terrorism missions in Asia.

 12. Water filter.